maliahavlicek/what2do2day/README.md

 - [success](https://images.app.goo.gl/ieQJ64nMJXXt7EMP9) - Phineas and Ferb jumping for joy image used on successful follow place, join event screens
 - [opps](https://images.app.goo.gl/dtquPurPUkehqTGHA) - Doofensmirtz oooh image used for already joined, already followed, place already exists, event already exists screens
 - [fixit](https://images.app.goo.gl/EVtxLRwobhduoVe66) - Ferb with tools used for 404, 500 errors where the page request doesn't exist or weird routing issues
+ -[warning](https://images.app.goo.gl/BoN2HwGyT5MJkKqk7) - Candace looking scared, used for warning users about the impact of deletion

 ### Acknowledgements
 The wonderful results of the google search engine helped me tremendously in completing this project.